Sherry grew up watching her uncle raise turtles, fish, goats, and chickens in his backyard. She brought home a goat last year.

 The Cheviot breed started as a mountain breed, native to the Cheviot Hills between Scotland and England.
 These sheep are extremely hardy and can withstand harsh winters.
 They have a small head covered with fine, white hair that also covers their legs.
 Fleece is dense and firm with no wool on face or legs.

-For two reasons, these sheep make the top of this list and ideal for farming.
+For two reasons, these sheep are ideal for farming and make the top of this list:

 - Although they are short, the lambs are hardy and have good quality meat.
 Ewes have strong mothering instincts and are known for problem-free lambing.